ARTS 3200 - Arts Internship

 The final research report (up to 7,500 words or equivalent) by the student accounts for 70% of the final grade for the course.
 This course provides a way for students to enhance their research and research writing skills, get some experience in the workplace and is an excellent preparation for Honours and postgraduate study.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

 1 Work in a non-university professional environment.
 2 Demonstrate theoretical, critical and methodological and disciplinary knowledge relevant to one's area of intellectual interest in a practical form that mirrors professional work.
-3 Manage and finalise a large research project at an advanced level.
-E 4 Provide briefs, presentations, progress reports and posters in line with current professional standards with polished writing and other communication skills.
+3 Develop research and report writing skills and manage and finalise a large research project at an advanced level.
+4 Provide briefs, presentations, progress reports and posters in line with current professional standards with polished writing and other communication skills.
 5 Show an awareness of the ways in which contemporary professional, industry, community or government organisations operate in terms of practical and project research work.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: